2017 will see the first use of digital identity schemes by the Member States within the European Union.

-Aware of the development potential of the digital single market, but also of the risks of cybercrime, we naturally welcome the work done by legislators and the Member States to remove obstacles and put in place the ingredients to boost the digital transformation virtuous circle.
+Aware of the digital single market's development potential and the risks of cybercrime, we naturally welcome the work done by legislators and the Member States to remove obstacles and place the ingredients to boost the digital transformation virtuous circle.

-In this context we have made our security experts available to Mandate M/460 to contribute to the assessment of security risks and the development of a regulatory framework for the interoperability of systems.
+In this context, we have made our security experts available to Mandate M/460 to contribute to assessing security risks and developing a regulatory framework for the interoperability of systems.

-We are continuing this work within CEN and ETSI's standardization groups that are supporting the implementation of the Regulation.
+We are continuing this work within CEN and ETSI's standardization groups supporting the Regulation implementation.

-Thanks to our expertise and field experience, our portfolio of electronic identity solutions enables our clients, private companies and government agencies to benefit from proven solutions that are compatible with the eIDAS Regulation and its associated implementing acts.
+Our electronic identity solutions portfolio enables our clients, private companies, and government agencies to benefit from proven solutions compatible with the eIDAS Regulation and its associated implementing acts thanks to our expertise and field experience.

-We provide secure means of identification (electronic identity documents, residents' cards and social security cards) as well as approved signature creation devices certified in accordance with the Common Criteria procedure (EAL5+ as a minimum), the highest level of assurance defined by the Regulation.
+We provide secure means of identification (electronic identity documents, residents' cards, and social security cards) and approved signature creation devices certified under the Common Criteria procedure (EAL5+ as a minimum), the highest level of assurance defined by the Regulation.

 Our Public Key Infrastructure (PKI) authentication solutions enable a user's digital identity to be validated in complete security on a public or private network.
-Governments as well as trusted service providers can thus meet the requirements of the Regulation to establish secure, reliable and secure cross-border transactions.
+Thus, governments and trusted service providers can meet the Regulation requirements to establish secure, reliable, and secure cross-border transactions.

 Now it's your turn